njloden/python/distributed_systems/adapter/monitor_interface/README.md

   ![prometheus_targets](prometheus_targets.png)

 *Note: Prometheus is actually monitoring itself as you can see prometheus:9090 as one of the endpoints.
-You can also see the web_app:5001 endpoint which manually implemented the prometheus client library to expose the /metrics endpoint (suboptimal).
-The last endpoint is the redis_exporter:9121 which acts on behalf of the redis container, and exposes its metrics to the prometheus service via the expected interface (optimal).
+You can also see the redis_exporter:9121 endpoint, which acts on behalf of the redis container, and exposes its metrics to the prometheus service via the expected interface (optimal).
+The last endpoint is web_app:5001, which manually implemented the prometheus client library to expose the /metrics endpoint (suboptimal).